Family Resource Network

 Families who have previously established cohorts may have the opportunity to book the Family Connections Play Space and Running Rascals space for an hour and a half of un-programmed play.
 A cohort of up to 15 people may book the space once a month.
 Some cleaning responsibilities are required to comply with COVID-19 health protocols.
 This free program is offered to families and caregivers with children aged 0-5.

 Location: 101 Bear Street- Family Connections Play Space & Pioneer Room

 Child development is happening all the time, even during our current health crisis.
 We invite you to complete a FREE online Ages and Stages Questionnaire (ASQ and ASQ - Social Emotional) to check-up on your child's development.
 These parent-completed evaluation tools assess the development of children 0-5 years old in the areas of: communication, gross and fine motor skills, problem solving, personal social skills and social/emotional development.
 Once completed, a trained professional reviews the completed questionnaire and can meet virtually to offer fun activities to enhance development and/or make referrals, if necessary.
 If you would like to receive an online ASQ/ASQ-SE please click here.

 Schedule a meeting to learn some strategies to help you raise emotionally healthy children by becoming more aware and understanding of their emotions while helping to support them in challenging situations.
 Email email@example.com or call 403.762.1229.

 Other Bow Valley Family Resource Network Programs

-The Town of Canmore is the ‘hub service provider’ for all Bow Valley families.
+The Town of Canmore is the ‘hub' service provider for all Bow Valley families.
 Information on their many programs and services are located on their virtual hub.
-If you are a Facebook user, please follow “Bow Valley Family Resource Network” for updates on what’s happening for all families in the Bow Valley.
+If you are a Facebook user, please follow “Bow Valley Family Resource Network” for updates on programs and services for families.

 Helpful Resources for Families: